 Vimeo recommends the following compression settings:

 I have nothing to add to those recommendations, they are just fine as they are.
-In fact, they are higher then I ever hoped from a video network
+If your video ends up to heavy to upload, try a maximum bitrate of 5Mb

 There are many options on the network.
 You can join groups, create groups, setup your own channel, install widgets and, as I said, participate in projects with other members, etc …